betaflight/betaflight/docs/Battery.md

 Configure capacity using the `battery_capacity` setting, in mAh units.

-If you're using an OSD that expects the multiwii current meter output value, then set `multiwii_current_meter_output` to `1` (this multiplies amperage sent to MSP by 10).
+If you're using an OSD that expects the multiwii current meter output value, then set `multiwii_current_meter_output` to `1` (this multiplies amperage sent to MSP by 10 and truncates negative values)).

 ### ADC Sensor